Kodgarazs/js-course/day-4/README.md

 - Try the same simple functions that we used in the practice environment, example: `fillRect`

 ## Functions
 If there is time that is a great point to practice functions.
-Showing the input arguments with a simple example:
+Showing the input arguments with a simple examples:
 ```js
 function greet(name) {
   alert('Hi ' + name + '!');